vertexproject/synapse/docs/synapse/userguides/storm_ref_intro.rst

   storm> file:base = 'windows update.exe'

-- Lift the file name ``windows,update.exe`` which contains the comma special character:
+- Lift the organization name ``The Vertex Project, LLC`` which contains both whitespace and the comma special character:

 ::

-  storm> file:base = "windows,update.exe"
+  storm> ou:name = 'The Vertex Project, LLC'

 .. _storm-backtick-format-strings:

 Backtick Format Strings
 +++++++++++++++++++++++

 Backticks ( ``` ``` ) can be used to specify a format string in Storm, with curly braces used to specify expressions which will be substituted into the string at runtime.
 Any valid Storm expression may be used in a format string, such as variables, node properties, tags, or function calls.

 - Use a variable in a string: